This write-up is meant as a journalistic personal opinion based on life experience as a student, a parent and an individual living in a society.

-My parents said that I insisted on being enrolled at school before I was school-age ready when my older sister started going to kindergarten.
+My parents said that I insisted to go to school before I was school-age ready.
+But that could be because I saw my older sister went to school.

-During elementary until middle school, my report cards show that I was simply an average student in the class.
-I was never in the top ten students out of 30 students.
+From elementary until middle school, my report cards show that I was simply an average student in the class.
+I was never in the top 30% of the class, out of 30 students.

 In 6th grade, I recalled I performed as one of the two best students in the art class, mainly focusing on handicraft projects.

 Among all school subjects, a foreign language class, English, was the most consistent highest grade I could achieve.
 I recall that I had always taken outside school tutoring for English.
 That might correlate with the grade.